Becoming a Medical Coding Specialist

 - Surgery centers

-- Nursing homes and long-term care facilities
+- Skilled nursing and other long-term care facilities

 - Dental offices

-- Home healthcare agencies
+- Home health agencies

-- Mental health facilities
+- Mental health facilities.

 Necessary Skills and Qualities